-Naturally, the next two questions are 1) where does the distribution go when it is taken out and 2) what the tax implications for the heir are?
+Naturally, the next two questions are 1) where does the distribution go when it is taken out and 2) what are the tax implications for the heir are.

 Death isn’t the End of Your Retirement Account

 This article is for informational purposes only and shall not be construed as legal advice.
 No attorney-client relationship between the reader and Brennan & Rogers, PLLC, or its attorneys is intended.
 This article should not be used as a substitute for legal advice.
 Laws may vary from state to state, and the educational materials found in this article may not apply in all jurisdictions.

 Brennan & Rogers, PLLC | 279 York Street, York, ME 03909 | 207-361-4680 | email@example.com